iweld/SQL_Coding_Challenge/walkthrough/WALKTHROUGH_CODE_CHALLENGE.md

 </details>
 <br />

+<strong>8.
+Ranking Regions</strong>
-<strong>8.</strong> List the third most populated city ranked by region WITHOUT using limit or offset.
+List the third most populated city ranked by region WITHOUT using limit or offset.
 List the region name, city name, population and order the results by region.

 <details>
   <summary>Click to expand expected results!</summary>